Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Introduction

 The weather conditions affect not only droplet evaporation and their trajectories but also the infectivity of the airborne Coronavirus \cite{Oswin2021}.
-Moreover, the droplet diameter also determines the virus load \cite{Wang_virus}.
-Therefore, we relate our results regarding droplet inflation to the expected virus infectivity and load to receive an overall picture of the danger of certain weather conditions and droplet sizes.
+Moreover, the initial droplet diameter also determines the virus load \cite{Wang_virus}.
+Therefore, we relate our results regarding hollow particles to the expected virus infectivity and load to receive an overall picture of the danger of certain weather conditions and droplet sizes.